paveltrpn/ed/README.md

 ```

 ### Another libs
-Vulakn scene graph sources is embed into this project and itself depends on some libraries:
+Vulkan scene graph sources is embed into this project and itself depends on some libraries:
 ```bash
 sudo apt install libxcb-dev libthreads-dev
 ```